rajit2004/Rhythma/README.md

 │  │    but no screen writes to it yet     │     │
 │  └──────────────────────────────────────┘     │
 │                                                │
+│  Cycle screen ──X no persistence (mock state) │
 │  Gemini API ◄── called directly for AI chat   │ └──────────────────────────────────────────────┘

-┌──────────────────────────────────────────────┐          ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
+┌──────────────────────────────────────────────┐          ┌────────────────────────────────┐
-│               FastAPI Backend                 │◄─────────  Website (planned, no code
+│               FastAPI Backend                 │◄─────────  Website (web/, React)
-│                                                │          │  yet) — same feature set as
+│                                                │          │  Login/Register ──► /auth (real)│
-│  /auth      → real JWT auth, Firestore users  │           the Flutter app, same backend │ │  /assistant → real Gemini call (unused by app)│          └ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘
+│  /auth      → real JWT auth, Firestore users  │          │  No other pages yet             │
+│  /assistant → real Gemini call (unused by     │          └────────────────────────────────┘
+│               either front end)               │
+│  /cycle     → POST /log persists to Firestore;│
+│               GET history reads real logs     │
-│  /cycle     → stub, returns empty/static data │
+│  /dashboard → real CVI/MHS/risk, computed      │
+│               live from persisted cycle logs  │
-│  /insights  → stub, returns static data       │
+│  /insights  → older stub, superseded by        │
+│               /dashboard, not yet removed      │
 │  /sms       → real Twilio integration         │
 │  /health    → basic health check              │
 └──────────────────────────────────────────────┘
 ```

-The Flutter app and FastAPI backend do not currently share data — the app works entirely off local Hive storage and a direct Gemini connection, while the backend's auth, cycle, insights, and assistant endpoints are functional in isolation but are not yet called by the client.
+The Flutter app's Home screen and both front ends' login/registration are the only points where a client currently talks to the backend — everything else in Flutter still runs off local Hive storage and a direct Gemini connection.
+In practice this means `/dashboard` almost always reports "not enough data yet," because the one endpoint that would give it real data to score (`POST /cycle/log`) isn't called by anything yet — closing that gap is the single highest-leverage next step (see [Project Status](#project-status)).

-There is no WhatsApp, first-period, Ayurvedic-content, or website layer in this architecture yet — they would each attach to the backend (`/assistant` for WhatsApp; new endpoints/content sources for first-period and Ayurvedic content; the full existing `/auth`, `/cycle`, `/insights`, `/assistant` set for the planned website).
-The dashed box above marks the one piece of this diagram that is a plan, not running code — see [Platforms](#platforms).
+There is no WhatsApp, first-period, or Ayurvedic-content layer in this architecture yet — they would each attach to the backend (`/assistant` for WhatsApp; new endpoints/content sources for first-period and Ayurvedic content).

 ---